marb61a/Course-Notes/Misc/SEO/Technical SEO.md

   - What Structured Data looks Like
     - Structured Data can be implemented as markup on a page by using one of the 3 major formats
       - JSON-LD
+        - This acronym stands for JavaScript Object Notation for Link Data
+        - It is the most popular markup script that can be used for structured data
+        - Google has JSON-LD as its preferred version for structured data
+        - Its main advantage is that it can be implemented as a block of code without messing up the rest of the HTML doc
+        - The scripts can be copied and pasted into either the head or body of the page
+        - This approach keeps the page both clean and well structured
       - Microdata
+        - It is based on a set of tags that highlight values and items on-page for structured data individually
+        - Types and properties of structured data are marked up by itemtype and itemprop HTML attributes
+        - It's major downside is that every entity or attribute of the content has to be marked up individually
+        - This is done within the HTML body of pages
+        - This means that is can be very disorganised and difficult to maintain
+        - This is opposed to one big block of code used in JSON-LD
       - RDFa
-        - This stands for Resource Description Framework in Attributes -
+        - This stands for Resource Description Framework in Attributes
+        - This is an extension to HTML5
+        - It can be used to markup items for structured data and is very similar to microdata
+        - It marks up content pieces in the HTML body of a page
+        - It uses the typeof and property HTML attributes when marking up content
+  - Why is Structured Data important for SEO
+    - Structured data provides a lot more detailed information to Google about a page
+    - Google has said that the better a schema is, the better results would be for users

+How to choose Structured Data
+  -
+  -